Nek5000/NekDoc/source/faq.rst

 **What options are available**

-   * For data analysis you use Nek5000's internal machinery through the usr file.
+   * For data analysis you use Nek5000's internal machinery through the usr file
-   * Solution files can be read by VisIt and Paraview.
-For more information see :ref:`qstart_vis`.
+   * Solution files can be read by VisIt and Paraview (for more information see :ref:`qstart_vis`)
    * Various user contributions in `NekBazaar <https://github.com/Nek5000/NekBazaar/>`_

 **The local coordinate axes of my elements are not aligned with the global coordinate system, is this normal?**